francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

 4. Join the worker node to the exsisting cluster by running the `kubeadm join` command printed at step 1.

-Open a shell to the `student` machine.
+Open a shell on the `student` machine.

 1. Verify the the newly joined worker node is in `Ready` state.